Don’t leave sales results behind:

 The last step in the performance chain is results.
 Once your audience is aware of the program, understands the rules, knows what they are selling, and applies that knowledge, then you reward them for the results.
 This is the last step, not the first.

-So, we’ve established there’s no one-size-fits-all formula to delivering big sales results; but if you use micro-points to reward microlearning, you’ll start feeling confidence grow.
-And soon enough, your top-line will grow too.
+So, we’ve established there’s no one-size-fits-all formula to delivering big sales results; but if you use micro-points to reward microlearning, you’ll start feeling more confident.
+Soon enough, your top-line will grow too.